 Conservation of momentum

-Conservation of momentum between the inlet and outlet ports of a heat exchanger determines the direction and velocity of flow within the heat exchanger.
-Changes in momentum are mainly due to friction losses from pipe bends that result in pressure changes.
-Local resistances such as bends, elbows and tees can cause flow separation, resulting in negligible additional pressure losses.
-For steady-state flows, the mass flow rate remains constant.
+The conservation of momentum between the inlet and outlet ports of the heat exchanger determines the direction and velocity of the flow inside the heat exchanger.
+Momentum changes occur mainly due to friction losses when the pipes are rotated, which lead to pressure changes.
+Local resistances such as bends, elbows, and tees can lead to flow separation, resulting in minor additional pressure losses.
+For stationary flows, the mass flow rate remains constant.

-Conservation of momentum is applied to each segment of the gas (pipe) volume.
+Conservation of momentum is applied to each segment of the gas volume (pipe).
 This figure shows a bundle of pipes divided into two volumes and three nodes.
-The nodes correspond to ports A, B, and the coolant volume .
-These nodes define the coolant states, such as pressure and temperature, and properties, such as density and viscosity.
+The nodes correspond to ports A, B, and the volume of the coolant .
+These nodes determine the states of the coolant, such as pressure and temperature, and properties such as density and viscosity.

-Note that the flow inertia is negligible and the flow is assumed to be quasi-stationary.
-The conversion of transients to mass flow rates may be biased: due to the coupling between density, pressure and temperature, the propagation of changes through the system is not instantaneous.
-Other sources and recipients of momentum, such as head differences between ports or radial deformations of the channel wall, are not considered.
-The momentum conservation equation for half of the volume in port A has the form:
+Note that the inertia of the flow is negligible, and the flow is considered quasi-stationary.
+The conversion of transients into mass costs may be biased: due to the relationship between density, pressure, and temperature, the propagation of changes through the system is not instantaneous.
+Other sources and recipients of the pulse, such as the pressure difference between ports or radial deformations of the channel wall, are not taken into account.
+The momentum conservation equation for half the volume in port A has the form:

 where

-• - is the pressure at the node indicated in the subscript;
+— pressure at the node indicated in the subscript;

-• - is the total pressure loss between the port node and the internal node due to friction.
+— total pressure loss between the port node and the inner node due to friction.

-The total pressure loss includes both major and minor losses.
-The momentum conservation equation for half of the volume at port B is of the form:
+Total pressure loss includes both major and minor losses.
+The momentum conservation equation for half the volume in port B has the form:

 Friction

 The pressure change caused by viscous friction depends on the square of the mass flow rate for turbulent flows and on the magnitude of the mass flow rate for laminar flows.
-This pressure change is characterised by three dimensionless parameters: the Darcy friction coefficient, the pressure loss coefficient and the Euler number.
-These numbers are calculated from empirical relationships or estimated from look-up tables, depending on the parameters Pressure loss model.
+This pressure change is characterized by three dimensionless parameters: the Darcy friction coefficient, the pressure loss coefficient, and the Euler number.
+These numbers are calculated using empirical ratios or estimated from search tables, depending on the parameter.
+Pressure loss model.

 The division into laminar or turbulent flow is based on the Reynolds number.
-When the Reynolds number is above the parameter Turbulent flow lower Reynolds number limit, the flow is fully turbulent.
-When the Reynolds number is below the parameter Laminar flow upper Reynolds number limit, the flow is fully laminar.
-Reynolds numbers between these values indicate transient flows.
-Transient flows exhibit characteristics of both laminar and turbulent flows.
+When the Reynolds number is higher than the parameter Turbulent flow lower Reynolds number limit, the flow is completely turbulent.
+When the Reynolds number is lower than the parameter Laminar flow upper Reynolds number limit, the flow is completely laminar.
+The Reynolds numbers between these values indicate transitional currents.
+Transient flows exhibit the characteristics of both laminar and turbulent flows.
 In Engee, numerical smoothing is applied between these boundary values.

-If the parameter Pressure loss model is set to the value of Correlation for flow inside tubes, then the Darcy friction coefficient for the pipes is used, .
+If for the parameter Pressure loss model the value is set Correlation for flow inside tubes, then the Darcy coefficient of friction is used for pipes, .
 The momentum conservation equation for half the volume in port A has the form:

 where

-• - pipe length for the calculation of equivalent losses, which reproduces the negligible viscous losses by usage instead of elbows, tees, joints or other local resistances;
+— pipe length for calculating equivalent losses, which reproduces minor viscous losses when used instead of elbows, tees, joints or other local resistances;

-• - cross-sectional area of the pipe, in case of non-uniform cross-sectional area should be used ;
+— the cross-sectional area of the pipe, in case of a non-uniform cross-sectional area, use ;

-• - the hydraulic diameter of the pipe, or the diameter of a circle equal in area to the cross-sectional area of the pipe:
+— the hydraulic diameter of the pipe, or the diameter of the circle, equal in area to the cross-section of the pipe:

-The equation of momentum conservation for half of the volume in the port B has the form:
+The momentum conservation equation for half the volume in port B has the form:

-For turbulent flows, the Darcy friction coefficient is calculated using the Haaland relation.
-The Reynolds number is set at the boundary port:
+For turbulent flows, the Darcy coefficient of friction is calculated using the Haaland ratio.
+The Reynolds number is set at the border port:

-where is the roughness of the wall taken as a characteristic height, the value of the parameters Internal surface absolute roughness.
+where — the roughness of the wall, taken as a characteristic height, the value of the parameter Internal surface absolute roughness.

-For laminar flows, the friction coefficient depends on the pipe shape and is calculated using the pipe shape coefficient:
+For laminar flows, the coefficient of friction depends on the shape of the pipe and is calculated using the pipe shape coefficient.:

-where is the shape coefficient, the value of the parameters Laminar friction constant for Darcy friction factor.
+where — shape coefficient, parameter value Laminar friction constant for Darcy friction factor.

-Reynolds number is calculated in the boundary port as:
+The Reynolds number is calculated at the border port as:

-Substituting into the port pressure loss equation A, the momentum conservation equation is transformed as follows:
+Substituting in the equation of pressure loss in port A, the equation of conservation of momentum is transformed as follows:

-Similarly, the momentum conservation equation for half the volume in port B will be of the form:
+Similarly, the momentum conservation equation for half the volume in port B will have the form:

-If the parameter Pressure loss model is set to .
-Pressure loss coefficient, then the pressure loss coefficient, is used.
-Use this option for ducts other than pipes.
+If for the parameter Pressure loss model the value is set Pressure loss coefficient, then the pressure loss coefficient is used, .
+Use this option for channels other than pipes.

 The momentum conservation equation for turbulent flows for half the volume in port A has the form:

-The momentum conservation equation for turbulent currents for half the volume in port B is of the form:
+The momentum conservation equation for turbulent flows for half the volume in port B has the form:

-The equation of conservation of momentum for laminar currents for half the volume in port A has the form:
+The momentum conservation equation for laminar flows for half the volume in port A has the form:

-where is the block parameter Laminar flow upper Reynolds number limit.
+where — block parameter Laminar flow upper Reynolds number limit.

-The equation of conservation of momentum for laminar flows for half of the volume in the port B has the form:
+The momentum conservation equation for laminar flows for half the volume in port B has the form:

-Table data for determining the Darcy friction coefficient based on Reynolds number
+Table data for determining the Darcy coefficient of friction based on the Reynolds number_

-If the parameter Pressure loss model is set to . `Tabulated data - Darcy friction factor vs. Reynolds number`then the tabular data for determining the Reynolds number-based Darcy friction coefficient for flows in the pipe are used.
+If for the parameter Pressure loss model the value is set Tabulated data - Darcy friction factor vs. Reynolds number, then tabular data is used to determine the Darcy coefficient of friction based on the Reynolds number for flows in the pipe.

-The momentum conservation equation for half of the volume in the port A has the form:
+The momentum conservation equation for half the volume in port A has the form:

-The equation of conservation of momentum for half the volume in port A has the form:
+The momentum conservation equation for half the volume in port A has the form:

-For the turbulent regime, the friction coefficient is given as a tabulated function of the Reynolds number:
+For the turbulent regime, the coefficient of friction is given as a tabular function of the Reynolds number.:

 The reference points of the tabular function are taken from the vector parameters of the block.
-The parameter Reynolds number vector for Darcy friction factor defines the independent variable, and the parameter Darcy friction factor vector defines the dependent variable.
+Parameter Reynolds number vector for Darcy friction factor sets an independent variable, and the parameter Darcy friction factor vector — the dependent variable.
 Linear interpolation is applied between the reference points.
-Outside the data range of the table, the nearest reference point defines the coefficient of friction.
+Outside the range of the table data, the nearest reference point determines the coefficient of friction.

-For the laminar regime, the coefficient of friction is determined from the shape factor, :
+For the laminar mode, the coefficient of friction is determined from the coefficient of shape, :

 Table data for determining the Euler number based on the Reynolds number_

-If the parameter Pressure loss model is set to . `Tabulated data - Euler number vs. Reynolds number`then the tabular data for determining the Reynolds number Euler number is used.
-This calculation depends on the flow regime and the Euler number is given as a tabular function of the Reynolds number:
+If for the parameter Pressure loss model the value is set Tabulated data - Euler number vs. Reynolds number, then tabular data is used to determine the Euler number based on the Reynolds number.
+This calculation depends on the flow regime, and the Euler number is given as a tabular function of the Reynolds number.:

-The reference points of the tabular function are taken from the vector parameters for Reynolds numbers and Euler numbers.
-The parameter Reynolds number vector for Euler number specifies the independent variables, the Reynolds numbers, and the parameter Euler number vector specifies the dependent variable, the Euler number, for each Reynolds number.
+The reference points of the tabular function are taken from vector parameters for Reynolds numbers and Euler numbers.
+Parameter Reynolds number vector for Euler number sets the independent variables, the Reynolds numbers, and the parameter Euler number vector sets the dependent variable, the Euler number, for each Reynolds number.
 Linear interpolation is applied between the reference points.
-Outside the data range of the table, the nearest reference point defines the coefficient of friction.
+Outside the range of the table data, the nearest reference point determines the coefficient of friction.

-where is the Euler number in port A.
+where — the Euler number in port A.

-The equation of momentum conservation for turbulent flows for half of the volume in the port B has the form:
+The momentum conservation equation for turbulent flows for half the volume in port B has the form:

-The equation of conservation of momentum for laminar currents for half the volume in port A has the form:
+The momentum conservation equation for laminar flows for half the volume in port A has the form:

 where

-• - is the value of parameters Laminar flow upper Reynolds number limit;
+— parameter value Laminar flow upper Reynolds number limit;

-• - Euler number calculated from tabulated data at a given Reynolds number.
+— the Euler number calculated from tabular data for a given Reynolds number.

-The equation of momentum conservation for laminar flows for half of the volume in the port B has the form:
+The momentum conservation equation for laminar flows for half the volume in port B has the form:

-Energy conservation in a volume of gas is made up of the gas flow rate across the channel boundaries and the associated heat transfer.
-Energy can be transferred by advection in the ports and convection at the wall.
-Although heat conduction contributes to energy conservation in the ports, it is often negligible compared to advection.
-However, heat conduction is not negligible in heat transfer fluids that are in a near-steady state, such as when the fluid stagnates or changes direction.
-The energy conservation equation is as follows:
+The conservation of energy in the volume of gas consists of the flow of gas through the channel boundaries and the associated heat transfer.
+Energy can be transferred by advection in ports and convection at the wall.
+Although thermal conductivity contributes to energy conservation in ports, it is often negligible compared to advection.
+However, thermal conductivity is not insignificant in heat carriers that are in a state close to stationary, for example, when the heat carrier stagnates or changes direction.
+The energy conservation equation looks like this:

 where

-• and are the energy fluxes at ports A and B, respectively;
+and — energy flows at ports A and B, respectively;

-Advection and conduction are accounted for in , and convection is accounted for in .
-Heat flux is positive if it is directed into the gas volume.
+Advection and thermal conductivity are taken into account in , and convection is in .
+The heat flow is positive if it is directed into the gas volume.

-Heat transfer between two heat transfer fluids in a heat exchanger occurs through several mechanisms:
+Heat transfer between two heat carriers in a heat exchanger occurs through several mechanisms:

-Heat transfer extends beyond the gas channel, so other blocks are required to model the entire heat exchanger system.
-The second heat exchanger boundary block models the second flow channel and the E-NTU Heat Transfer block models the heat flow through the wall.
-Heat transfer parameters specific to the gas channel, but required by the E-NTU Heat Transfer block, are available through the scalar ports:
+Heat transfer extends beyond the gas channel, so other units are required to simulate the entire heat exchanger system.
+The second block of the heat exchanger boundary models the second flow channel, and the block E-NTU Heat Transfer simulates the heat flow through the wall.
+Heat transfer parameters specific to the gas channel, but necessary for the unit E-NTU Heat Transfer, accessible via scalar ports:

-• The C port outputs the value of the flux heat capacity, which is a measure of the gas’s ability to absorb heat and is needed to calculate the number of transfer units (NTU).
-The flux heat capacity of is calculated as:
+Port C outputs the value of the flow heat capacity, which is a measure of the ability of a gas to absorb heat and is necessary to calculate the number of transfer units (NTU).
+Flow heat capacity calculated as:

 where